Student Research Symposia- Teacher Resources

 • Creating a Science Poster - by Jayme Margolin-Sneider, a GLOBE teacher and STEM Explorers advisor from Westview Middle School in Longmont, Colorado.

-If you are a teacher and would like to write a blog post describing how you have helped students or facilitated one particular step of the student research process, contact Haley Wicklein for more information.
+If you are a teacher and would like to write a blog post or present at a virtual Watercooler (15-20 min presentation) describing how you have helped students prepare for the SRS or facilitated one particular step of the student research process, contact Haley Wicklein for more information.